-Get Ready to Sing Again At the Best New Karaoke Spots
+The 12 Best Karaoke Spots in Dallas

 2506 Knight St. (Oak Lawn)

-The star power can be felt throughout this queer- and trans-friendly dive bar, and even more so on Cher-aoke nights, which moved from Alexandre’s to Liquid Zoo earlier this year.
-Cher-aoke nights are hosted by drag performer Wayne Smith, who can embody Cher better than anyone in the city.
+The star power can be felt throughout this queer- and trans-friendly dive bar, and even more so on the aforementioned Cher-E-Oke nights, because you can never have enough Cher.

 One Nostalgia Tavern